-The example shown in Figure 83 on page 131 uses a spring-return switch.
+The example shown in Figure 85 on page 137 uses a spring-return switch.
 The switch has positions 0-1-START.
 The spring returns the switch from position START to position 1.
 To start the precharging, the switch is turned from position 0 via 1 to START.
 When pre-charging starts, the switch can be released and it returns to position 1.
 No other control measures are required.
-The Active Front End application controls the main contactor of the system with Relay Output RO2, see Appendix 85.
+The Active Front End application controls the main contactor of the system with Relay Output RO2, see Figure 87 on page 139.
 When pre-charging of the intermediate circuit is ready the main contactor will be closed.
 The status of the main contactor is monitored via digital input (Default is DIN4).
 As a default the main contactor monitoring is ON but it can be set OFF with parameter.
 The main contactor should not be possible close without pre-charging.